 Co-organisers and in collaboration organisations

-The conference proceeds in collaboration with the Public Health Institute (PHI) at Liverpool John Moores University, UK; State Agency for Prevention of Alcohol-Related Problems, (PARPA), PL; The Dartington Social Research Unit (DSRU)
+The conference proceeded in collaboration with the Public Health Institute (PHI) at Liverpool John Moores University, UK; State Agency for Prevention of Alcohol-Related Problems, (PARPA), PL; The Dartington Social Research Unit (DSRU)

 Please subscribe at the following link to be added to the conference distribution list: